-The District Rules and the purpose of the Rules of the District;
+- 1. The District Rules and the purpose of the Rules of the District include but is not limited to; - 2.
+The equitable distribution of the resource;

+1.3.
+The protection of property rights;

-- 1. The equitable distribution of the resource; - 2.
-The economic hardship resulting from grant or denial of a permit, or the terms prescribed by the permit; - 3.
-This Management Plan, the District DFCs as adopted in Joint Planning under Tex.
+- 2.4.
+The economic hardship resulting from grant or denial of a permit, or the terms prescribed by the permit; - 3.5.
+This Management Plan, the District Desired Future Conditions (DFCs) as adopted in Joint Planning under Tex.
 Water Code, Sec.
-36.108; the District PDLs, and - 4.
+36.108; the District Protective Drawdown Limits (PDLs), and Unreasonable Impacts - 4.6.
 The potential effect the permit may have on the aquifer, and groundwater users.